For millennia, humans have asked the same question: what should I do today?

 This may be enough.
 It may be everything.

-Or it may be unbearable — a species built for action, condemned to mere preference.
+Or it may be unbearable.
+A species built for action, condemned to preference.
 A species that defined itself through doing, stripped of all doing and left only with wanting.
+A species that built cathedrals and crossed oceans and split atoms, now reduced to filling in parameters on a preference form.

-The rate society is the experiment that will tell us which.
+The rate society is the experiment that will tell us which reading is correct.
+Whether wanting is enough.
+Whether the human residual is a treasure or a torment.

 How much human agency for how much optimal outcome?